 Some of you may remember the reveal of my craft studio in our newly finished basement.
 I was also supposed to reveal the mancave right on its heels, but there was a good reason why that didn’t happen for a long time.
 One morning I went into my craft studio and noticed a swooshing sound coming from the area carpet underfoot.
 Not a good sign.
 I then found this on top of my dresser:

 The cup that is supposed to be empty is now it was full of water!
-Then I looked around and saw that all of our perfectly fitted and caulked baseboards had warped and popped off the walls.
+As I looked around I could see that all of our perfectly fitted and caulked baseboards had warped and popped off the walls.